SouthbankSoftware/proofable/docs/api.md

 ### TrieProofsRequest
 TrieProofsRequest represents a trie proofs request.
-The returned TrieProofs are ordered by root alphabetically then by created at timestamp chronologically
+The returned TrieProofs are ordered by root lexicographically then by created at timestamp chronologically